 Cape Cod Travel Guide

-Cape Cod Travel Guide – Cape Cod stretches over 65 miles out into the Atlantic Ocean.
+Cape Cod Travel Guide: Cape Cod stretches over 65 miles out into the Atlantic Ocean.
 It has 15 towns; Barnstable, the biggest town, consists of seven villages.
 Photo by Omri D. Cohen on Unsplash

 Pack for Weather Fluctuations

 Cape Cod is about 10 degrees cooler during the summer than on the mainland, thanks to the ocean breezes.
-Days are warm, with temperatures reaching all high 70s on most days in July and August.
+Days are warm, with temperatures reaching all-time highs in the 70s on most days in July and August.
+Temperatures drop when the sun goes down, so you want to pack a sweatshirt or jacket.
+Also, rain is possible year-round, but especially in May and June.

 Cape Cod Travel Guide

-Cape Cod Travel Guide – It is about 10 degrees cooler during the summer than on the mainland, thanks to the ocean breezes.
+Cape Cod Travel Guide: It is about 10 degrees cooler during the summer than on the mainland, thanks to the ocean breezes.
 Photo: Pexels

 Time Your Commute Wisely